mooreniemi/Transbucket_Rails/README.md

 For your ease, use `rake test_users:create` to create a user and an admin.
 Both will have the password "password".
 The usernames should output to console.

-# running scheduled jobs / async execution

-Via Heroku add-ons we have [scheduler](https://devcenter.heroku.com/articles/scheduler).
-The process is basically add a `rake` task, and use `heroku addons:open scheduler` to open the scheduler.

-The other option is [delayed_job](https://github.com/collectiveidea/delayed_job).
-During deploy, a separate dyno is used to run `rake jobs:work` which starts the `delayed_job` process that manages execution of the queue.

-I've been using the `scheduler` to run things like periodic jobs, whereas I use `delayed_jobs` for stuff like sending an email async.
-(For an example see `app/helpers/notifications_helper.rb`.)

 # run environments

 Staging and production both deploy and depend on [Heroku](https://heroku.com/).
 You should grab their [cli](https://devcenter.heroku.com/articles/using-the-cli).
 These instructions assume you've set it up.